 Mills Hill Primary School in Chadderton, Greater Manchester, has benefitted from a further £5,000 donation from Sigma, which has funded a running track around the school.

-The school which sits close to Simple Life’s Baytree Lane development was previously gifted with £8,000 from Sigma to purchase better playground equipment.
+The school which sits close to The PRS REIT’s Simple Life Baytree Lane development was previously gifted with £8,000 from Sigma to purchase better playground equipment.
 This donation saw an addition of a new ‘scrap yard play’ shed and purchase additional sports equipment.

 Over the past 12 months, the year three to six pupils at Mills Hill have been running laps of the playground, whatever the weather, to improve their fitness levels.
 It was this that sparked the idea to create a mile track, which has now encouraged the rest of the year groups to get involved in running.